AndresNamm/SPARK-text-analysis/SparkYarnTutorial.markdown

 (token is different every time naturally)

-## FOLDERS of THE LOADED DATA in hdfs

-i loaded 1-grams from fiction [link](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html)
-in hdfs they are list as
->/ngrams/test # 1 file
-/ngrams/complete # all file

 ## Spark Tutorials Python

 * [I think this is the most comprehensive tutorial, but its long.](https://docs.databricks.com/spark/latest/training/index.html)